The World Bank's Procurement Policies and Procedures

 - Students of public policy, public administration, public financial management, and law

-Mr. Simeon Sahaydachny has over 30 years of experience as an international consultant to governments, international organizations and development institutions (World Bank, African Development Bank, ADB, USAlD, MCC, CARlCOM, COMESA) on public procurement, e-commerce, mobile money, concessions, public-private partnerships, and others areas of commercial law and dispute resolution.
+Mr. Simeon Sahaydachny (USA) has over 30 years of experience as an international consultant to governments, international organizations and development institutions (World Bank, African Development Bank, ADB, USAlD, MCC, CARlCOM, COMESA) on public procurement, e-commerce, mobile money, concessions, public-private partnerships, and others areas of commercial law and dispute resolution.

 He was formerly a Senior Officer at the Secretariat of the United Nations Commission on lnternational Trade Law (UNClTRAL), where he served as secretary of various inter-governmental committees of UN General Assembly and authored and contributed to working drafts of model laws (mainly government procurement, cross-border insolvency and e- commerce), international conventions and legalguides relating to international commercial transactions adopted by UNClTRAL and recommended by the UN General Assembly.